Scotland’s canals are run by a Government body with the does-what-it-says-on-the-tin name of Scottish Canals. All four of them are open for cycling.

 King’s Lynn to Ely and Bedford.
 No consistent cyclable path though sometimes minor roads, and very occasionally a cycleway, run along its banks.
 Good NCN routes on quiet roads and railway paths in the area.
 (Run by the Environment Agency.)

 Northampton to Peterborough and Wisbech.
-No cyclable path except in the Peterborough area.
+No cyclable path except within Peterborough and Northampton.
 (Run by the Environment Agency.)

 Leicester to Nottingham.
 Now resurfaced and improved from Leicester as far north as Syston/Cossington.
 Also cyclable on the canal section within Loughborough.
 Otherwise a rural river with no opportunity for cycling.

 Nottingham to Gainsborough and the Humber.
-No cyclable path but some minor roads run directly along the riverbanks in its lower, tidal reach.
+Rideable from Trent Lock and Long Eaton to Nottingham along the ‘Big Track’ cycle path.
+Otherwise, generally no cyclable path but some minor roads run directly along the riverbanks in its lower, tidal reach.

 Lincoln to Boston.
 NCN 1 runs alongside on a converted railway trackbed, the ‘Water Rail Way’, and on quiet lanes.
 The Fossdyke Navigation, a Roman canal, continues west from Lincoln and is cyclable as far as Saxilby.